marywise2020/novela-hugo-starter/content/_index.md

 **Thank you so much for stopping by!**

 My name is Mary Wise and I am a PhD candidate in the history department at the University of Iowa.
 My dissertation, titled _Sites of Sovereignty_, explored American Indian women's earthwork and burial site activism in the Midwest at the turn of the twentieth century.

+Review the posts on my site to learn more about my work experience, education, and intellectual passions.